bjagger/ExData_Plotting1/README.md

 ## Assignment 1- base R graphing exercise

-This repo contains the following four plots and the respective scripts to construct them:
+This repo contains the following four plots and scripts to construct them:

   plot script | plot